University Centre Colchester (UCC) Skip To Main Content

 3. To note and document programme level performance with regard to student access, progression and attainment;

-4. To identify areas for enhancement;
+4. To identify areas for enhancement.

 5. To consider student feedback at module and/or programme level.